mlschacht/Demultiplex/DemultiplexingNotebook.md

 A quality score of 32 would be a good quality score cut off.
 When looking at the index graphs, the earlier base pairs in the index have a lower average quality score around 32.
 If I pick a value over 32 I might miss the majority of the indexes, but selecting less than 32 might result in keeping low quality data that we cannot be as confident in.

+## Write Demultiplexing Script
+Need to change my script idea to include opening all 52 files and leaving them open as I write into them.